Essay question: click

 Sample art review: click

-3. Group Presentation: A group of students (3-5 members; solo presentation may be accepted if the schedule allows but the duration and scope of presentation will not be thereby proportionally diminished) perform a 20-25 minutes oral presentation (usually in the last lecture period), based on research, on a topic approved by the lecturer: 25%
+3. Group Presentation: A group of students, 3-5 members, form a presentation group with a topic approved by the lecturer (individual performance may have contribution to the final group marks if it is objectively superior to the average performance; solo presentation may be accepted if the schedule allows but the duration and scope of presentation will not be thereby proportionally diminished).
+Each group will perform a 20-25 minutes oral presentation during the last one or two lectures: 25%

 Sample presentation: click